EliseTrad/MathWithMarcy/README.md

 - GraphQL API with Swagger UI and GraphQL Playground
 - Modern, responsive UI with Bootstrap 5

+## 🤖 AI Math Assistant

+MathWithMarcy includes an integrated AI Math Assistant powered by retrieval-augmented generation (RAG) and a modern language model.
+The assistant
+can:

+- Answer math questions step by step, using both its own reasoning and a knowledge base of solved problems.
+- Retrieve similar questions from the knowledge base to provide contextually relevant, accurate answers.
+- Respond to user queries in a friendly, conversational manner.

+**How to use:**

+- Log in to the app and click "Chat with Marcy" in the navigation bar.
+- Type your math question and Marcy will provide a step-by-step solution or helpful guidance.
+- If Marcy doesn't know the answer, she'll encourage you to try another math question!

+The AI assistant is designed to help students learn by example and get instant, personalized math help.
+## 🧑‍💻 AI Assistant Setup (Google Colab & Hugging Face)

+To enable the AI Math Assistant, you need to run the LLM and retrieval backend in Google Colab using Hugging Face models.
+This powers Marcy's step-by-step math answers.

+### How to set up:

+1. **Open the Colab notebook:** - Use the provided `MathWithMarcy_Colab_Setup.ipynb` notebook in `backend/src/ai-assistant/`.
+2. **Install dependencies:** - Run the first cell to install all required Python packages (transformers, sentence-transformers, faiss-cpu, langchain, huggingface_hub, bitsandbytes).
+3. **Authenticate with Hugging Face:** - Enter your Hugging Face token in the login cell to access gated models (e.g., Llama, TinyLlama).
+4. **Load models:** - The notebook loads a small, fast chat model (e.g., TinyLlama) and an embedding model for retrieval.
+5. **Upload your knowledge base:** - Upload your `questions.csv` file when prompted.
+The notebook will embed and index your questions for retrieval.
+6. **Test the assistant:** - Run the test cells to ensure Marcy can answer math questions step by step.

+### Notes:

+- You must keep the Colab notebook running for the AI assistant to work.
+- The backend can be extended to call the Colab notebook via an API or use a local Python server for production.
+- For best results, use a GPU runtime in Colab and keep prompts short for fast responses.

+This setup allows you to leverage state-of-the-art LLMs and retrieval-augmented generation for instant math help in your app!

 **Topics:** Geometry, Arithmetic, Algebra, Word Problems
 **Difficulty Levels:** Easy, Medium, Hard